List of loanwords in Chinese

 Foreign businesses and products are usually free to choose their own transliterations and typically select ones with positive connotations and phonetic similarity to their products: for example, 宜家 (IKEA) is "proper home".
-Owing to antonomasia and genericization, these can then enter general Chinese usage: for example Coca-Cola's has led to 可乐 becoming the common Chinese noun for all colas.
+Owing to antonomasia and genericization, these can then enter general Chinese usage: for example Coca-Cola's has led to becoming the common Chinese noun for all colas.